-Dr. Leung is a nationally acclaimed leader in the design and implementation of innovative programs aimed at developing the next generation of science, technology, engineering, and mathematics (STEM) leaders.
-As an accomplished scientist, Mary Ann honors and treasures the process of scientific discovery.
-As the director of major STEM-focused educational programs, Dr. Leung nurtured her passion for connecting students and science by developing and implementing novel and measurably impactful initiatives.
-At Sustainable Horizons, her combined experience base in science and education formulates the presence that is shaping STEM futures.
+Dr. Mary Ann Leung is a nationally-acclaimed leader in the design and implementation of innovative programs aimed at developing the next generation of science, technology, engineering, and mathematics (STEM) leaders.
+Dr. Leung has nurtured her passion for connecting students and science by developing and implementing novel and measurably impactful initiatives.
+In 2014, she created Sustainable Horizons Institute to increase opportunities for underrepresented students and professionals in STEM.

-As program manager for the Department of Energy (DOE) Computational Science Graduate Fellowship (CSGF) program, Dr. Leung evangelized the use of high performance computing by developing workshops, arranging for large allocations coupled with training and mentoring, and increasing usage of DOE supercomputing resources.
-During her tenure, the program achieved an unprecedented level of recruitment and fellow and alumni engagement, represented by a strategic, multifaceted integration of online, regional, professional society, and annual conference activities.
-As a result of her efforts, in five years DOE CSGF doubled the number and overall quality of applicants, including a doubling and in some cases quadrupling the number of underrepresented minority applications.
+Before launching Sustainable Horizons, Dr. Leung was the program manager for the Department of Energy (DOE) Computational Science Graduate Fellowship (CSGF) program.
+For this, she developed workshops, arranged for large allocations coupled with training and mentoring, and increased usage of DOE supercomputing resources.
+During her tenure, the program achieved an unprecedented level of recruitment and fellow and alumni engagement through a strategic, multi-faceted integration of online, regional, professional society, and annual conference activities.
+As a result of Dr. Leung’s efforts, DOE CSGF doubled the number and overall quality of applicants in five years, including a doubling and in some cases quadrupling the number of underrepresented minority applications.

-Under her directorship, the National Science Foundation STEM Talent Expansion Program at Miami Dade College witnessed development and implementation of novel programming for cross-engagement of women and under-represented minorities in STEM.
+At Miami Dade College, Dr. Leung developed and implemented novel programming for women and under-represented minorities in the Tools For Success program, funded through the National Science Foundation STEM Talent Expansion Program.
 She initiated a rapid start, and then engaged and retained students through online and learning communities, specialized courses, virtual and traditional seminars, peer and faculty mentoring, field trips, and other activities.

 Dr. Leung’s full CV can be found here: maleung_cv.